farhat073/react-shopping-site/README.md

 ## 🔧 Configuration

-### Strapi Integration
+### Supabase Integration

-The app connects to Strapi using the Strapi SDK.
-Configure your Strapi URL in the `.env` file.
+The app connects to Supabase using the official Supabase JavaScript client.
+Configure your Supabase URL and anon key in the `.env` file.

 ### Styling